OpenChain-Project/Reference-Material/OpenChain-Training/en/Online-Training-Courses/LFC194 Course Content/Implementing Open Source License Compliance Management (LFC194).md

 Question 2

 A compliance team is auditing a component where the top-level license text is missing or unclear.
-To safely discover the legal origins of the package and determine exactly who is licensing the software, which specific combination of elements should the team analyze?
+To safely discover the real origins of the package and determine exactly who is licensing the software, which specific combination of elements should the team analyze?

 A. The hosting platform's domain name, the repository's popularity rating, and the download timestamp logs.